Death-Studios/mofhy/README.md

 * Min.
 MySQL v5.2
 * Configured SSL Certificate

 > Your website most probably won't work if you do not have an SSL certificate.
-It will also affect reputation as a free hosting provider.
+It will also affect your reputation as a free hosting provider.

 ## Installing